 - Don’t be afraid to say NO. Your time is incredibly sacred and valuable.
 Only give it up to those who you really want to share it with, whether personal or business.

 - But at the same time, say YES more often.
 Especially to your kids.
 The shock of it all will definitely make life more fun and will open you up to opportunities you may have never tried before.

 - Treat yourself.
 Whether you really love to eat ice cream right out of the container, live for mani/pedis, adore yoga…set up a consistent time to do whatever fills your weary soul and don’t feel bad about the cost, money, or calories one bit.

 - Put your phone in a different room when you get home at the end of the day.
 There is no need to have it with you and it will distract you from the magic that is going on at home.

-- Have a friend with a decease parent?
+- Have a friend with a deceased parent?
 Then show them some extra special love on rough days like Mother’s Day and Father’s Day.

 - Don’t feel guilty about hiring a babysitter.
 It is money well spent.

 - Actually pick up the phone once in a while to talk to a friend.
 It is so much more heartwarming than a text.